Promise Program FAQ

 Reach out to our office.
 We will continue to update this FAQ as questions arise or scenarios present themselves.

-Yes, must complete a minimum of 12 units in their first semester to be considered for second semester award.
+Yes, must complete a minimum of 12 units in their current semester to be considered for the following semester award.

 • They will not have to repay for term in which they dropped units.

-• They will not receive the Chabot Promise the 2nd semester, and will have to pay out of pocket.
+• They will not receive the Chabot Promise moving forward, and will have to pay out of pocket.

 Yes, a student who attended college for the first time in the immediate prior summer term will be considered for award in the Fall.